City of David (archaeological site): Byzantine period (324–628 CE)

-Criticism

-In 2018, a leaked report by the European Union cited the area as one being developed for tourism to justify settlements and insist on Jewish heritage at the expense of its Palestinian context.
+Controversies

-Israeli archaeology at the site has been criticized; Tel Aviv University Professor Rafi Greenberg stated that archaeological practice at the site is "completely subsumed to political and corporate motivations that are, however, largely unacknowledged by its "neutral" practitioners, leading to questionable field practice and overtly skewed interpretations of the past".
+In 2014, Israeli archaeology at the site has been criticized; Tel Aviv University Professor Rafi Greenberg stated that archaeological practice at the site is "completely subsumed to political and corporate motivations that are, however, largely unacknowledged by its 'neutral' practitioners, leading to questionable field practice and overtly skewed interpretations of the past".

 In a 2015 report on Israeli archaeology, the National Academy of Sciences criticized the political use of archeology and the extensive cooperation between Elad and the Nature and Parks Authority.
-Elad's head, David Be’eri, declined to appear before the committee and said the report was biased against Elad.
+Elad's head, David Be'eri, declined to appear before the committee and said the report was biased against Elad.

+In 2018, a leaked report by the European Union cited the area as one being developed for tourism to justify Israeli settlements, considered illegal under international law, and insist on Jewish heritage at the expense of its Palestinian context.

 Tourism

 The entire site, including the Gihon Spring and the two Pools of Siloam, is incorporated in an archaeological park open to the public.
-Visitors can wade through the Siloam Tunnel, through which the waters of the ancient spring still flow, although the change in the water table in recent times mean that the once intermittent karstic spring is now artificially maintained through pumping.
+Visitors can wade through the Siloam Tunnel, through which the waters of the ancient spring still flow.
+Because of a change in the water table the once-intermittent karstic spring is artificially maintained through pumping.